wenjaze/sudoku-solver/README.md

 # How it works?
  The program uses [Backtracking Algorithm](https://en.wikipedia.org/wiki/Backtracking)
 * The process is the following:
-   * Checks for the empty fields on the board
+   * Checks for the empty fields on the board.
    * Gets empty field indicies and the index of the containing box.
-   * Tries values from 1-9 to the given indices
+   * Tries values from 1-9 to the given indices.
    * Checking 3 positional statements if they contain the desired value:
      * BOX
      * ROW